Q: What is a planned unit development?

 A: In some communities there is opposition to PUDs.
 Opponents often reject the cluster home concept used in many PUDs.
 Developers can counter such reactions by creating high quality, aesthetically pleasing plans and by communicating and cooperating with local government officials and the public.
 Developers often bargain with local governments exchanging some benefit to the overall community, such as the creation of a public park, in exchange for approval.

 This "Law You Can Use" legal information column was provided by the Ohio State Bar Association.
-It was originally prepared by Akron attorney Warner Mendenhall, and updated by Charles T. Williams, Esq., of Williams & Strohm, LLC in Columbus.
+It was originally prepared by Akron attorney Warner Mendenhall, and updated by Cleveland attorney Robert E. Kmiecik, a partner in the firm of Kaman & Cusimano.